matthewtownson/Python_KD4014/_episodes/12-numpy-clean.md

 >
 > Another common Python package for working with 2-dimensional tabular data is Pandas.
 > If you have heterogeneous data - columns with different data-types (strings and floats for example) - Pandas might be a good choice.
 > If you are applying mathematical operations to multi-dimensional arrays, Numpy is a good choice.
+NumPy typically consumes less memory than Pandas, but this only becomes noticeable for very large arrays.
 > For this relatively small 2-dimensional table of floats, either will work well.
 {: .callout}

 ## The `loadtxt` function is used to read in .csv data